ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 Miner receives the tip of 0.00021 ETH.
 Base fee of 0.0021 ETH is burned.

 Additionally, Jordan can also set a max fee (`maxFeePerGas`) for the transaction.
-The difference between the max and actual fees is refunded to Jordan, i.e. `refund = max fee - (base fee + priority fee)`.
+The difference between the max fee and the actual fee is refunded to Jordan, i.e. `refund = max fee - (base fee + priority fee)`.
 Thus, Jordan can set a maximum amount to pay for the transaction to execute and not worry about overpaying "beyond" the base fee when the transaction is executed.

 ### Block size {#block-size}

 Before the London Upgrade, Ethereum had fixed-sized blocks.
-During this time, blocks would operate at total capacity when there was a high demand for the network.
-As a result, users often had to wait for the demand to diminish to get included in a block, which led to a poor user experience.
+In times of high network demand, these blocks operated at total capacity.
+As a result, users often had to wait for high demand to reduce to get included in a block, which led to a poor user experience.

 The London Upgrade introduced variable-size blocks to Ethereum.
-Each block has a target size of 15 million gas, but the size of blocks will increase or decrease under network demand, up until the block limit of 30 million gas (2x the target block size).
+Each block has a target size of 15 million gas, but the size of blocks will increase or decrease in accordance with network demand, up until the block limit of 30 million gas (2x the target block size).
 The protocol achieves an equilibrium block size of 15 million on average through the process of _tâtonnement_.
-For example, if the block size exceeds the target block size, the protocol will increase the base fee for the following block Similarly, the protocol will decrease the base fee if the block size is less than the target block size.
-The amount the base fee is adjusted by is proportional to how far from the current block size is from the target.
+For example, if the block size is greater than the target block size, the protocol will increase the base fee for the following block.
+Similarly, the protocol will decrease the base fee if the block size is less than the target block size.
+The amount the base fee is adjusted by is proportional to how far the current block size is from the target.
 [More on blocks](/developers/docs/blocks/).

 ### Base fee {#base-fee}

 Every block has a base fee which acts as a reserve price.
-To be eligible for inclusion in a block, the offered price per gas must equal the base fee.
+To be eligible for inclusion in a block, the offered price per gas must be at least as much as the base fee.
 The base fee is calculated independently of the current block and is instead determined by the blocks before it - making transaction fees more predictable for users.
 When the block is mined, this base fee is "burned", removing it from circulation.

 The base fee is calculated by a formula that compares the size of the previous block (the amount of gas used for all the transactions) with the target size.
 Thus, the base fee will increase by a maximum of 12.5% per block if the target block size is exceeded.
 This exponential growth makes it economically non-viable for block size to remain high indefinitely.